 In the Valley, she was a member of Business and Professional Women (Woman of the Year) and the Public Policy Chair for the American Association of University Women.
 Active in several statewide groups, she was an organizer for the AZ Women’s Hall of Fame at the Carnegie Library.

 Ginny served as Town Councilwoman for over eight years, co-chairing the Centennial Committee and sitting on the MAG Domestic Violence Council.
 She helped raise funds for public art and co-organized a unity event during the summer of 2017.
-Elected Mayor in 2018 and reelected in 2020, Ginny sits on the League of Arizona Cities and Towns' Executive Committee and MAG Regional Council, attends the GPEC Mayors and Supervisors meetings, serves on the public safety subcommittee and with other state, regional and local groups in the course of her regular municipal responsibilities.
+Elected Mayor in 2018 and re-elected in 2020 and 2022, Ginny sits on the League of Arizona Cities and Towns' Executive Committee and MAG Regional Council, attends the GPEC Mayors and Supervisors meetings, serves on the public safety subcommittee and with other state, regional and local groups in the course of her regular municipal responsibilities.

 Ginny is married to former teacher, FHUSD and EVIT Board Member Jim Dickey, a retired Valley Metro and ADOT Executive.
 Her family includes three sons – FHUSD graduates Mike, Brian and Frank Chin (Syracuse professor, Scottsdale Fire Captain, Philadelphia musician) plus Jim’s daughter and son, all their spouses and nine grandchildren.

 - Justice Department, Recognition of Meritorious Service: Weed and Seed Program

 - League of AZ Cities and Towns Twelve Years of Service and Dedication